 Writers cherish their solitude.
 They immerse themselves in a zone, a party of one.
 If you’re a full-time writer, though, isolation could increasingly take a toll on your mental health.
 Of course, many people work at home, so what makes writing different from many other at-home jobs?
 Generally, writers aren’t interacting with others on business calls and Zoom meetings.
 They don’t venture out to visit clients.
 If you’re like many writers, you start your day staring at your computer, and that continues all day with a few breaks for snacks and the bathroom.
 It can be a lonely life.

 How does social isolation affect your mental health?
-It contributes to:
+The mental health effects of a writing career include:

 Nutrition